egordm/boosters/docs/design/REPRESENTATION_UNIFICATION.md

 # Unifying training + inference representations

+Status: implemented (2025-12-13)

-## Problem
+## Problem (historical)

-Today the repo effectively contains two separate GBDT “model libraries”:
+Historically the repo contained two separate GBDT “model libraries”:

 - Inference model representation in `src/inference/gbdt/*` (`TreeStorage`, `Forest`, `Predictor`, traversal strategies).
 - Training-side tree/forest representation in `src/training/gbdt/tree/*` (`TreeNode`, `Tree`, `TreeBuilder`, `Forest`) used during training and also for some prediction in binned space.

+That training-side representation has since been removed; training now writes directly into the canonical inference representation.

 This duplication increases maintenance cost and makes feature parity harder: